agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 The **spread** is the gap between the lowest ask and the highest bid.

-**Crossing the spread** refers to increasing an bid price to meet an ask, or vice versa.
+**Crossing the spread** refers to increasing a bid price to meet an ask, or vice versa.

 ### Price movements

-If the lowest ask has, 1000 shares available at $10.00, with the next ask being at 10.05, and a bid comes for 1100 shares at that $10.00, then the buy order is executed *with all 1000 shares at $10, plus 100 shares at 10.05, making the effective aggregate buy price 10.0045455.
+If the lowest ask has 1000 shares available at $10.00, with the next ask being at 10.05, and a bid comes for 1100 shares at that $10.00, then the buy order is executed with all 1000 shares at $10, plus 100 shares at 10.05, making the effective aggregate buy price 10.0045455.
 On the order book, it results in an increased price, so lots of buying drives prices up by that mechanism

 The reverse happens symmetrically.
 Lots of selling drives prices down.